Valentina Carrara Architects Office

 We do not embalm the past but on the opposite we keep it alive and let it evolve to embrace the future.
 Our initial approach to a historical building – such as a depot, a Brussels house from 1920 – can be compared to a search into a woman’s wardrobe: What is worth to be kept?
 What can be converted?
 What must be thrown away and how?
 Can I recycle the waste into something new for the building?

-Through the acquired deep knowledge of the different architectonical periods (art nouveau, art deco, modernism, post-modernism) Valentina Carrara Architects have developed our peculiar approach.
+Through the acquired deep knowledge of the different architectonical periods (art nouveau, art deco, modernism, post-modernism) at Valentina Carrara Architects we have developed a peculiar approach.

 A building is like a living creature and it can evolve together with the people.
 We speak about extension architecture.
 It is much more rewarding to preserve an old building by giving it a new value rather than simply renovating it.

 Our approach is to give a new identity to old buildings through extension, transformations and reuse of the existing space.

 We have lead residential and industrial renovation but we can also go further.